onitomed/kaplanmeier-ai/README.md

 1. Time ranges were hardcoded.
 Text extraction needs to be done on an Kaplan-Meier chart image to obtain scale for x-axis.
 This must be implemented before cropping the image.
 2. Needs more polishing to become an embeddable library/microservice/API.

-## Bots 4 U Consultancy
+## ONITO

-If you'd like a human coder to implement and maintain this project within your organization's codebase, we have yearly contracts.
-Contact us at manonthemoon13131@gmail.com.
+This is a project under [ONITO](https://onitomed.github.io).
+ONITO is a company for healthcare data infrastructure.
+Contact us at onitomed@gmail.com.